leekristen090/CS5200/finalProj/java/res/README.md

 # CS5200 Final Project Deliverable
+Provide a README section for creating and running the project.
+We need complete specifications for building your project on our computer.
+Specify all libraries, software, etc. needed to run the application.
+Specify expected installation directories.
+If you use a specific technology for the project, the technology’s download page must be listed.

+# Delete all below this line before submission
 ## DB Application
 You must have connectivity from your front end to your database in order to receive any points for this task.
 The host languages supported are the latest versions are Java, Python,